robrotheram/gogallery/README.md

 Supports PWA (Progressive Web Apps) the is very simple service worker.

+Demo at http://robrotheram.com:6060 (the strange album names are caused by me mapping the directory from the old gallery software I was using : koken )

 ## Installation

 Clone the repo and run dep ensure to get all the dependencies